ataichi/ataichi.github.io/blazemeter.md

 Application deployment successful.

+#### Binding a Service
+1. From the Dashboard, click the box of the application `blazetutorial-<name>`.
+2. Scroll down and look for `ADD A SERVICE OR API`, click it.
+3. Scroll down to bottom of the page and click the `Bluemix Labs Catalog`.
+4. Enter `postgre` to the search field.
+Then you should see the postgresql service, click it.
+5. Click create.
+You will be prompted to restage.
+Click `Restage`.
+6.

 #### Test with BlazeMeter
 1. Go to Bluemix.
 (While logged in) Click `Dashboard` and click `USE SERVICES OR APIS`.
 2. In the search bar, type `BlazeMeter`.
 Choose `BlazeMeter` under DevOps, supply a service name and click create.